doitsujin/dxvk/README.md

 Inside the dxvk directory, run:
 ```
-package-release.sh filename /your/packaging/directory
+bash package-release.sh filename /your/compiling/directory --no-package
 ```

-This will create an archive `dxvk-filename.tar.gz` in `/your/packaging/directory`.
-You can unpack this where-ever you want.
+This will create a folder `dxvk-filename` in `/your/compiling/directory`.

 To do compiling line by line, run
 ```